 What is Message Writing?

-Let’s first understand what is a message?
-A message refers to a brief piece of information which you write down for a person when you cannot contact them directly.
+A message refers to a brief piece of information that you write down for a person when you cannot contact them directly.
 A message can be both written or oral.

 Messages can be passed through different mediums, be it phones, texts or emails.
 But for school students, a generic form of message writing is included under the English syllabus.
 For this type of writing, they get to learn about retrieving and interpreting information through the conversation given.
 Then, they are taught about writing the basic inputs into a well-drafted format.